Unexpected fault activation due to underground gas storage in produced reservoirs. Part I: Mathematical model and

 A deeper explanation for this behavior can be found by analyzing the actual direction of the shear stress.
 Fig.~\ref{fig:tau} shows the vertical component of tangential traction $t_{T,z}$ on fault F1 at loading steps 0 (initial condition), 10, 11, 12, 12.5, and 13.
 This component is meaningful because of the symmetry of the model, indeed, we have that $\|\vec{t}_T\|_2 = |t_{T,z}|$.
 Sketches of the reservoir-fault-sideburden conditions are provided for the same loading steps.
 The initial shear stress differs from the null value because of the fault dip.
-The largest value of $t_{T,z}$ are observed at the end of PP (loading step 10).
-Reservoir compaction induced by the pressure depletion is accompanied by fault reactivation.
-Note that a positive and negative shear stress characterizes the reservoir bottom and top, respectively.
+The highest value of $t_{T,z}$ is observed at the end of PP (loading step 10).
+The reservoir compaction induced by pressure depletion is accompanied by fault reactivation.
+Note that positive and negative shear stress characterize the bottom and top of the reservoir, respectively.
 As physically expected because of the compaction mechanism, the direction of the shear stress is oriented toward the center of the reservoir.
 When CGI starts, the shear stress orientation changes and the reactivated part of the fault returns stick.
 At loading step 11, half of the pore pressure change has been recovered.
-As the reservoir expands due to pressure recovery, $t_{T,z}$ decreases on the reservoir top and bottom (the orientation remains the same but the absolute value decreases) and an almost null $t_{T,z}$ on the previously sliding IEs is obtained at this step.
-Differently, $t_{T,z}$ does not significantly change for the elements surrounding the activated stripes of the fault.
+As the reservoir expands due to pressure recovery, $t_{T,z}$ decreases on the top and bottom of the reservoir (the orientation remains the same but the absolute value decreases) and an almost null $t_{T,z}$ is obtained at this step in the previously sliding IEs.
+Unlikely, $t_{T,z}$ does not change significantly for the elements surrounding the activated stripes of the fault.